chaitanyakagita/ReachInBox_Assignment/README.md

   - Login Authentication (/google-login)
   - Light and Dark Mode
-  - Get All Emails
+  - Get All Emails (fetching of data in OneBox using API integration)
+  - Custom Text Editor
-  - Reply Email
+  - Reply (Send) Email
   - Delete Email
+  - Keyboard shortcuts in OneBox:- “D” should delete and “R” should open Reply box

    <h2>Endpoints</h2>